Abhiriat/CBTCIP155/README.md

 # CBTCIP
-For Intership Project in CipherByte Technologies
+For Internship Project in CipherByte Technologies